Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Discussion

 \subsection{Prospects for False Positive Rejection and Planet Validation}

 For any transit survey, a primary concern is removing astrophysical false positives caused by, e.g., eclipsing binaries (EBs).
-In this work, we did not consider false positives contaminating the transiting planet catalog, but this should be a concern for the survey because giant planets are the most difficult transiting planet candidates to validate.
-A planet candidate vetting framework for the GBTDS transit search needs to be more robust than previous attempts, and producing a transiting planet catalog with high reliability from the GBTDS will require a monumental effort.
+In this work, we did not consider false positives contaminating the transiting planet catalog, but this should be a concern for the GBTDS transit survey, particularly because giant planets are the most difficult transiting planet candidates to validate without additional data (e.g., radial velocities) because the light curve shape of transiting Jupiter-sized planets is often consistent with the light curve shape of eclipsing brown dwarfs and low-mass M dwarfs.
+For this reason, a planet candidate vetting framework for the GBTDS transit search needs to be more robust than previous attempts, and producing a transiting planet catalog with high reliability from the GBTDS will require a monumental effort.
 This need becomes even more imperative at the dimmer magnitudes needed to probe the transiting planet population beyond the Galactic bulge, as proposed in section \ref{sec:galactic}.

 The majority of false positives will be due to EBs in some form.
 The most common tests to identify EBs include comparing the transit depth in odd and even transits to identify events that are actually EBs at half of the reported period, measuring the significance of secondary events at the folded period to identify secondary eclipses, and measuring the PSF centroid, either directly or via difference imaging, in and out of transit to identify signals that are off-target.
 Some variation of each of the above tests are a staple in any transiting planet search \citep[e.g.,][]{coughlin2016,thompson2018,twicken2018,kostov2019,zink2020,guerrero2021}, and should be again for the GBTDS.
 However, due to the differences in observational capabilities between Roman and the Kepler and TESS observatories, there are unique variations of these tests that will provide additional benefit in discriminating false positive scenarios from transiting planets.